YourRoots by Genomelink

 Children(s): Charles Black

-The story of Jasper Marion Black began in 1860 in Barry County, Missouri, USA.
+Jasper Marion Black was born in 1860 in Barry County, Missouri, USA, the child of Robert Black And Susanna Black.
 In 1860, Jasper Marion Black resided in Shoal Creek, Gad Fly, Barry, Missouri, USA.
 In 1870, Jasper Marion Black resided in Newtonia, Newtonia, Newton, Missouri, USA.
-Jasper Marion Black had children including Charles O Ewin "Charley" Black.
+Jasper Marion Black had children including Charles O Ewin Charley Black.
 Jasper Marion Black passed away in 1920 in Norman, Cleveland, Oklahoma, USA.

 Find more search results for Jasper Black